Stefanie80/libPofo/README.txt

-This Library has been compiled with Desmet C 2.51
+This Library has been compiled with Desmet C 3.1N, but compiles as well on Desmet C 2.51

 It can be used to compile Programs on and for the ATARI Portfolio.
 Building the Library fails on the Portfolio, but binding it into